Go back to Blogs

 Your parenting plan should focus on what is in the best interests of your child, at his or her current age and in the future.
 If your parenting plan is intended to punish your other parent, the judge will throw it out and make you start over, or worse yet, favor the other parent when it comes to negotiations of items within the parenting plan.

 The courts firmly believe that a relationship with both parents is always best for the children.
 They want to see that both parents are going to be supportive of that goal.
-If there are extenuating circumstances such as abuse, neglect, drug or alcohol dependence, or mental health issues, the court will take these into consideration when it comes to custody, but it’s more than likely the court will always support as much visitation as either parent wants.
+If there are extenuating circumstances such as abuse, neglect, drug or alcohol dependence, or mental health issues, the court will take these into consideration when it comes to custody, but it’s likely that the court will support as much visitation as either parent wants.

 Significant Items to Include